Executive Summary

 AI Leverage Matrix

 How to interpret this matrix: Prioritize areas that combine high profit impact and high scale impact with reasonable implementation effort.
-Most scaling teams begin with creative testing and data interpretation because they directly improve CAC tolerance and allocation quality.

 | Area | Implementation Effort | Impact on Profit | Impact on Scale | Primary Objective |